kuzzleio/documentation-old/src/sdk-reference/kuzzle/get-all-statistics.md

 ### Callback Response

-The response is an array of JSON objects that each contain a statistics frame.
+Returns an array of JSON objects that each contain a statistics frame.